-Born on July 17, 1961 in Lisbon, Costa was raised in the intellectual circles frequented by his parents, Orlando da Costa, a communist writer who descends from a family from Goa, Portugal’s old colony in India, and Maria Antonia Palla, a journalist and women’s rights advocate.
+Born on July 17, 1961 in Lisbon, Costa was raised in the intellectual circles frequented by his parents, Orlando da Costa, a communist writer descended from a family from Goa, Portugal’s former colony in India, and Maria Antonia Palla, a journalist and women’s rights advocate.

-Nicknamed “babush”, a term of endearment to address a little boy in Konkani, a dialect in Goa, Antonio Costa joined the youth wing of the Socialist party in 1975 at age 14, just one year after a coup toppled a decades-long right-wing military dictatorship.
+Nicknamed “babush”, a term of endearment to address a little boy in Konkani, a dialect in Goa, Antonio Costa joined the youth wing of the Socialist party in 1975 at the age of 14, just one year after a coup toppled a decades-long right-wing dictatorship.

 “Antonio Costa is a skilled negotiator.
 He is very pragmatic and a born politician who has been a Socialist activist since he was a teenager,” said University of Lisbon political scientist Marina Costa Lobo.